Skip to main content

 2. Eligibility

 a.
-Applicants must be an Australian Citizen, New Zealand Citizen, or Australian Permanent Residents.
+Applicants must be an Australian Citizen, New Zealand Citizen, or Australian Permanent Resident.

 b.
-Applicants must be female students, enrolled full-time in the Bachelor of Commerce or the Bachelor of Economics (combined degrees included) at the University of Sydney in their penultimate or final year, with a Weighted Average Mark (WAM) of at least 75.
+Applicants must be female-identifying students enrolled in the Bachelor of Commerce (combined degrees included) at the University of Sydney in their second year (or equivalent).

 3. Selection Criteria